QMH-HAEM/BBMS3004_AML/index.md

 5. When you finish using the virtual machine.
 Type "exit" into the Linux shell to quit the session AND click the switch of the "NGS in AML" in the webpage to stop it.

 ### Basic Linux Commands
 This section summarises the important Linux commands that will be useful during the practical session.
-In case you are very interested in learning about Linux command-line operation, you may want to go through an [online tutorial course](https://rnabio.org/module-00-setup/0000/08/01/Unix/).
+In case you are very interested in learning about Linux command-line operation, you may want to go through an [online tutorial course](https://rnabio.org/module-00-setup/0000/08/01/Unix/), but this is entirely optional.

 **Command: Show present working directory**
 ```bash